 - Self-reporting your MCAT test scores in the WebApp is not obligatory.
-Please note, however, that we must receive the official MCAT results in order for the test scores to be considered.
-MCAT results will only be used if a) MCAT submission is compulsory or b) they render the application more competitive.
-If the MCAT is optional for you and the test scores do not benefit your file we will not use it.
+Please note, however, that we must receive the official MCAT results in order for the test scores to be considered only for candidates who obtained their bachelor's from outside of Canada.
+MCAT results will only be used if a) MCAT submission is compulsory.

 Tuition Fees and Financial Aid

 How much does it cost? / What are your tuition rates and compulsory fees?

 Is financial aid available?

 - Enquiries concerning financial assistance should be directed to the Scholarships and Student Aid Office, or by phone: 514 398-6013.